Melon417/verilog-16-bit-alu/README.md

 # 16-bit ALU Design and Verification

 16-bit ALU written in Verilog/SystemVerilog with arithmetic, logic, and shift operations.
-The project includes a testbench for validating operation selection, output correctness, and status flag behavior.
+The project includes a self-checking testbench for validating operation selection, output correctness, and status flag behavior.

 ## Project Status

-In Progress
+Initial RTL and self-checking testbench completed.
+Waveform screenshots and synthesis results will be added next.

 ## Overview

 This project implements a 16-bit arithmetic logic unit similar to a small processor datapath block.
 The ALU supports common arithmetic, bitwise logic, and shift operations while producing status flags used by digital systems.

+The project focuses on RTL design fundamentals, combinational logic, status flag generation, and self-checking verification.

 ## Features